testpossessed/jsBuilder/README.md

 That's it for now, as always if you have any constructive comments or questions please feel free to post an Issue in this repo and I will deal with it as soon as I can.

-For more examples browse the tests the specs folder of the source.
+For more examples browse the tests in the specs folder of the source.